 As with most department store credit cards, the two Bloomingdale’s credit cards have an atrocious APR – 24.5%.
 If you cannot pay off your balance completely at the end of each billing cycle, we recommend you steer clear of these credit cards.

-The first day you open your card account, you are also presented with a 15% discount, as a signing bonus.
+The first day you open your card account, you are also presented with a 15% discount, as a welcome bonus.
 This discount applies only to purchases of up to $250.
 Which Bloomingdales credit card should you open?
 The table below explains the differences.

 |Spending Category||Loyallist||Non-Amex Card||Amex||Non-Amex at the Top of the List||Amex Card at the Top of the List|